 As a fabless IC design company, we outsource the fabrication process of our chips to third-party foundry partners, the testing and packaging process to third-party testing and packaging partners, and assembling of final products to third-party assembling partners, in addition to our in-house testing and assembling capabilities.
 We work closely with a limited number of such partners.
 For example, we currently mainly rely on third-party leading foundries in the globe for the manufacturing process of our IC products, and we cannot guarantee that they will be able to meet our manufacturing requirements or capacity or that they will not raise their prices.
 See "Risk Factors - Risks Relating to Our Business - Our IC products mainly depend on supplies from third-party foundries, and any failure to obtain sufficient foundry capacity from such foundries would significantly delay the shipment of our products."
 It will also be difficult for us to establish new or alternative supplier relationship to ensure a steady supply in a timely and cost-effective manner.
-As a result, our ability to quickly respond to market demand and meet production timelines, as well as to price our products competitively, is highly dependent on our third-party production partners.
-If our production partners are unable to meet our production capacity requirements or deliver products that meet our quality standards on a timely basis, our results of operations will be adversely affected.
+As a result, our ability to quickly respond to market demand and meet production partners.
+If our production partners are unable to meet our products that meet our quality standards on a timely basis, our results of operations will be adversely affected.